artiya4u/whispers/README.md

 Did you catch it?
 It appeared for a split second on the bottom right: greyscale, no graphics, and slightly translucent.
 Very easy to miss.
 If you prefer, you can configure the notification to show even more briefly.

-But if you do happen to catch the notification, and it sparks your interest, you can hop over to the program window to see more detail:
+But if you do happen to catch the notification, and if it sparks your interest, you can hop over to the program window to see more detail:

 <img src="https://100millionbooks.org/img/github/100mb-window-demo.gif" />